Use the VS Code Extension to Analyze Your Code

 After you've run a scan, you sometimes want to clear the violations that appear in your file and start again.
 No problem!
 Simply right-click in the VS Code editor while viewing the file and select SFDX: Clear Code Analyzer violations from current file.
 You can also select the command from the Explorer view and clear violations in multiple selected files or a folder.

-Depending on the size of your Apex class, a Graph Engine analysis can take a long time.
+Depending on the size of your Apex class or your project, a Graph Engine analysis can take a long time.
 To cancel a running Salesforce Graph Engine analysis without waiting for it to finish, complete these steps:

 As with most VS Code extensions, you can customize how Code Analyzer works by updating the associated settings.
 Examples of these settings include: